kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 The application framework participates in these systems.
 It does not control them.
 This makes a platform-centric architecture increasingly natural.
 The framework can focus on the process boundary while standards and infrastructure handle the wider system.

-## Cloud-Native Standardization Reduces Framework Responsibilities
+## Cloud-Native Standardization Reduces Framework Responsibilities { #cloud-native-standardization }

 Consider what a framework no longer needs to invent from scratch: